SophiaWu5799/Coincap_trade_data_Spark_Structured_Streaming/README.md

 # Real-time Cryptocurrency Analytics with Spark Structured Streaming
 ## Project Original Thoughts:
+Have you been confused by the volatility of the cryptocurrency market and struggled to make sense of its rapid price fluctuations?
+With the increasing popularity of Bitcoin and Ethereum, more people are becoming interested in trading these digital assets, but it can be difficult to know when to buy or sell.

+This is where our project, Spark Structured Streaming for Coincrpty, comes in.
+By using real-time data from CoinCap API via websockets, we are able to stream the latest trading information for Bitcoin and Ethereum and process it using Spark structured streaming in order to create a dashboard that visualizes the data in an easily digestible format.
+This project aims to help traders and investors make informed decisions by providing them with up-to-date information on market trends and price movements.

 ## Project Overview
 For this data engineering project, I will be working with a live streaming dataset obtained from the CoinCap API using websockets.
 The goal of this project is to build a real-time data pipeline using Apache Spark's Structured Streaming module, which will process and analyze the incoming data, and store the results in a MySQL database.
 Additionally, we will be using Tableau to create a dashboard that displays the processed data in an easily digestible format.